Table of contents

 Lessons 1 and 2: Structuring Narrative

-In these lessons, Malcolm begins with a short introduction of himself and his career and moves on to his first focus: structure.
+In these lessons, Malcolm briefly introduces himself and his career and moves on to his first focus: structure.

 Malcolm gives excellent advice on how to decide how your narrative fits together while using plenty of case studies and theories to explain concepts.